Understanding Your Delivery Ticket

 3. Billing Address: If you like, we can have paper invoices or email invoices also sent to you.

 5. Account: This is your account number followed by the location number (-1, -2, etc).
 201972 is this account number -1 is the location number.
-Some customers have more then one propane setup at their house, or even multiple properties.
+Some customers have more than one propane set up at their house, or even multiple properties.
 By having more than one location tied to a customer, we can have one main billing account to make your billing more convenient.

 6. Phone: These are the first two phone numbers we have on file for this specific delivery location.